polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/017-tenny-the-vision-weaver/README.md

     stable_diffusion/config.py
 ```

 The above files outline the structure and components of the CLIP model within the Stable Diffusion architecture, along with the Stable Diffusion class that orchestrates the text-to-image (T2I) and image-to-image (I2I) processes.
-Let's break down how CLIP works within this context, especially with the concepts of positive and negative prompts, and conditioning
+Let's break down how CLIP works within this context, especially with the concepts of positive and negative prompts, and conditioning.

 #### CLIP Text Model Configuration